 As usual, I was pulled into an affair, but this time without sex, because it felt different.
 I wanted to see what happened if I didn’t engage on that level.
-But I allowed myself to fall in love.
+But I allowed myself to fall in love—with or without him.

 It was a very short affair.
 Ending one night when I proclaimed that I wanted somebody to love and he was unwilling to be that person.

 I walked out the door and never looked back.